wazuh/wazuh-documentation/source/user-manual/binaries/tools/syscheck_control.rst

 ``-z``
 ------

-Used with -f, zeroes the auto-ignore counter.
+Used with -f to zero the auto-ignore counter.

 ``-d``
 ------

-Used with -f, ignores that file.
+Used with -f to ignore that file.

 ``-s``
 ------

-Changes the output to CSV format.
+Change the output to CSV format.